-2. Don’t Let It Become a Whine-fest
+Don’t Let It Become a Whine-fest

 Activities Are Better

-I’ve sat in on hundreds of retrospectives, both with activities and without.
-On the outset, the no-nonsense, just talk about “what worked, what didn’t, what to improve” sounds good, simple, and to the point.
-However, my experience indicates these were amongst the lowest in terms of effectiveness.
-For starters, I think it keeps people locked into a “this is a meeting” mentality and prevents thoughtful activity.
-Hell, one place I was at just put a word document up with headings titled “What Worked, What Didn’t Work, Action Items” in which Action Items were items the manager would enter into Rally Project Management and assign to people to work on.
+Having sat in on hundreds of retrospectives, both with and without activities, I initially thought that the no-nonsense approach of simply discussing “what worked, what didn’t, and what to improve” would be effective, straightforward, and focused.
+However, my experience has shown that these were among the least effective.
+For one, I believe it keeps people locked into a “this is a meeting” mindset and discourages thoughtful engagement.
+In one organization I was in, they even used a Word document with headings labeled “What Worked,” “What Didn’t Work,” and “Action Items,” with the latter being tasks that the manager would enter into Rally Project Management and assign to individuals.

 Pick Only One Goal